Ravelry: Redesign

 In June 2020, Ravelry implemented a site redesign which drew significant complaint from users who stated that the new layout triggered a variety of neurological symptoms, including photosensitive epilepsy, migraines, and vertigo.
 After analyzing the issue, Robert Bartholomew — a medical sociologist and an expert in mass hysteria, but not in web accessibility — published a blog post on Psychology Today describing Ravelry as "an ordinary website" with "no flashing lights or obvious features that should cause health issues", and concluded that the user complaints were most likely the result of "mass suggestion and the redefinition of various ailments as Ravelry-related".
 Likewise, digital accessibility specialist David Gibson said that while most websites are doing "terribly" with accessibility, Ravelry "doesn’t seem unusually bad".
 The Epilepsy Foundation of America, however, noted that visual patterns such as stripes of contrasting colors could trigger a seizure, and specifically mentioned Ravelry as a potential issue.
-Ravelry's response to complaints was characterized as dismissive and drew further criticism, including for closing discussion on the user forums and on their Facebook page, for being slow to respond, and for replies from co-founder Cassidy on Twitter and email, which her wife Jessica subsequently disclaimed as "not reflect[ing] the opinions and professional intentions of the Ravelry team".
+Ravelry's response to complaints was characterized as dismissive, and was later disclaimed as "not reflect[ing] the opinions and professional intentions of the Ravelry team".